simonesilvestroni/m2m-website/_pages/about.md

 ## Trademark

-Minutes to Midnight is a registered trademark in the UK.
+Minutes to Midnight is a registered trademark in the UK and worldwide.
 Minutes to Midnight&trade; brand and logo, in all its variants, are use trademarks for the trading name of Simone Silvestroni.

 {% include pattern-last-updated.html %}